shrncr/ibm-watsonx-orchestrate-adk/README.md

-│ knowledge-bases   Upload knowledge your agents can search through to your active env                            │ │ connections       Interact with the agents in your active env                                                   │ │ server            Manipulate your local Orchestrate Developer Edition server [requires an Entitlement]          │ │ chat              Launch the chat ui for your local list wxo lite server [requires docker pull credentials]     │ │ models            List the available large language models (llms) that can be used in your agent definitions    │ │ channels          Configure channels where your agent can exist on (such as embedded webchat)                   │ │ settings          Configure the settings for your active env                                                    │
+│ knowledge-bases   Upload knowledge your agents can search through to your active env                            │ │ connections       Interact with the agents in your active env                                                   │ │ server            Manipulate your local Orchestrate Developer Edition server [requires an Entitlement]          │ │ chat              Launch the chat ui for your local Developer Edition server [requires docker pull credentials]     │ │ models            List the available large language models (llms) that can be used in your agent definitions    │ │ channels          Configure channels where your agent can exist on (such as embedded webchat)                   │ │ settings          Configure the settings for your active env                                                    │